Glen Raven, North Carolina

 Glen Raven is a census-designated place (CDP) in Alamance County, North Carolina, United States.
 It is part of the Burlington, North Carolina Metropolitan Statistical Area.
-The population was 2,750 at the 2010 census.
+As of the 2020 census, Glen Raven had a population of 3,239.

 History

 The area of current Glen Raven was once occupied by Altamahaw-Ossipee Native American people.

-A fabric manufacturer by the name of John Quinten Gant used the land as the headquarters of present-day Glen Raven Fabrics.

-Accolades

-Glen Raven Fabrics created the fabric used to make the first American flag that was planted on the moon.

-Glen Raven Inc. were awarded the "International Seal of Recommendation for Fabrics/Umbrellas/Awnings" by the Skin Cancer Foundation.
+Local fabric manufacturer Glen Raven, Inc. was founded by John Quentin Grant.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 9.3 sqkm, of which 9.1 sqkm is land and 0.2 sqkm, or 2.25%, is water.

 Topography

 Glen Raven is in the Piedmont Triad region of North Carolina and is located at an elevation of 700 ft directly north of the city of Burlington.
 Glen Raven extends north to the Haw River at an elevation of about 540 ft.

 Business and economy

 Glen Raven, Inc. constitutes a major part of the town's economy.
 The company was founded in 1880, starting out as a cotton mill making only apparel.
 The company has grown tremendously since, performing, dying, spinning, weaving and finishing, all the way down to distribution and logistics.
+The company created the fabric used to make the American flag that was planted on the moon.